takaza-codes/sw-film-cards/README.md

 ## Deployment
 <a href="https://sw-film-cards.vercel.app/">Check it out on Vercel</a> </br>

-**NB**: As SWAPI is not currently reliably available in Russia, you may encounter a fetching error.
+**NB**: As SWAPI may not be reliably available in Russia, you may encounter a fetching error.

 In your directory, you can run: </br>